dd9jn/rfc4880bis/crypto-refresh.md

 To decode the string from the wire, an implementation that knows that the variable is formed in this way can:

 - ensure that the first three octets of the MPI (the two bit-count octets plus the prefix octet)  are `00 2f 40`, and
-- use remainder of the MPI directly off the wire.
+- use the remainder of the MPI directly off the wire.

 Note that this is a similar approach to that used in the EC point encodings found in {{ec-point-prefixed-native}}.